nuxt/nuxt/docs/content/3.api/1.composables/use-error.md

 const error = useError()
 ```

-`useError` set an error in state, create a reactive and SSR-friendly global Nuxt error across components.
+`useError` sets an error in the state and creates a reactive and SSR-friendly global Nuxt error across components.

 ::ReadMore{link="/guide/features/error-handling"}
 ::